 - French Language and Culture Program in Lyon, France: Students can earn six hours of academic credit by studying at the Universite Catholique de Lyon, France during the month of July.
-The program offers a broad range of courses, including elementary, intermediate, and advanced French language, composition, conversation, literature, history and art.
+The program offers courses in the French language at elementary, intermediate, and advanced levels.
+It also offers courses in composition, conversation, literature, history and art.
 The instructors are native speakers of French who hold advanced university degrees and who are fully accredited by the French Ministry of Education.
 A Marshall University professor will accompany the group and will provide supervision, assistance and supplemental instruction.
 Every year the students enrolled in the program depart the 30th of June and return August 1st.
 While in Lyon, students reside with families.
 The cost of the program includes tuition (6 hours) and room and board (three meals a day) for a month.
 Contact Prof. Eric Migernier in the Dept. of Modern Languages for specific information and to obtain application forms. - Spanish Language and Culture Program in Madrid, Spain: Students can earn six hours of academic credit in a month (June or July) or twelve hours of academic credit in two months (June and July) by studying at the Centro de Estudios Hispanicos of the Universidad Antonio de Nebrija in Madrid, Spain.
-The program offers a broad range of courses, including elementary, intermediate, and advanced Spanish language, composition, conversation, literature, history and art.
+The program offers courses in the Spanish language at elementary, intermediate, and advanced levels.
+It also offers courses in composition, conversation, literature, history and art.
 The instructors are native speakers of Spanish who hold advanced university degrees and who are fully accredited by the Spanish Ministry of Education.
 A Marshall University professor will accompany the group and will provide supervision, assistance and supplemental instruction.